williamluisan/numerical_methods/README.md

 ## ABOUT THIS CODE
 This is just my assignment as Civil Engineer postgraduate student on first semester.
+Tools:
+  - python 3 and numpy library

 ## Available methods to learn
-1. Inversion
+1. Inversion with python3
-2. Cramers's rule
+2. Cramers's rule with python3
-3. Gauss Elimination
+3. Gauss Elimination with python3
-4. Gauss-Jordan Algorithm
+4. Gauss-Jordan Algorithm with python3

 ## Source Code credit (reference)
 Special thanks to: